manorrock/aegean/README.md

 ## Verify the server is up and running

-To verify the contain is up and running execute the command below:
+To verify the container is up and running execute the command below:

 ```
 git clone http://localhost:8080/repos/test.git